ChainCashLabs/chaincash/README.md

 * support other tokens in reserves, e.g. SigUSD
 * efficient persistence for own notes (currently, all the notes in the system are iterated over)
 * check ERG preservation in note contracts

-and then, server with API for clients and some front-end on top of it